apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 user doc?”
 “Is this a tutorial or a how-to?”), working within the constraints of a formalized system brings many benefits:

-It helps prevent documentation sprawl.
-Rather than create new top-level headings to capture new ideas, new ideas are logically documented at different levels of detail within the for existing types.
-It creates a consistent user experience.
-Users know exactly where to look depending on their needs.
+* Preventing documentation sprawl: Rather than create new top-level headings to capture new ideas, new ideas are logically documented at different levels of detail within the for existing types.
+* Creating a consistent user experience: Users know exactly where to look depending on their needs.
 New users will find a path to success through tutorials, while existing users who need to solve common tasks can look to the how-tos for guidance.
-It encourages new documentation.
-Developers have a framework for what docs should look like, and where they should go.
-It takes advantage of current content.
-A proof-of-concept implementation of this method consisted largely of moving new documents.
-It creates a framework to improve existing content.
-Many how-tos duplicate steps repeatedly.
+* Encouraging new documentation: Developers have a framework for what docs should look like, and where they should go.
+* Reusing current content: A proof-of-concept implementation of this method consisted largely of moving new documents.
+* Creating a framework to improve existing content: Many how-tos duplicate steps repeatedly.
 This will allow us to identify the duplications and refactor the documents into more targeted forms.

 In researching documentation systems, there aren’t many formalized systems that have been published.

 # Prior art
 [prior-art]: #prior-art